prstrive/UniMVSNet/README.md

 UniMVSNet is a learning-based multi-view stereo model, which has a unified depth representation to not only achieve sub-pixel depth estimation but also constrain the cost volume directly.
 To excavate the potential of our novel representation, we designed a Unified Focal Loss to combat the challenge of sample imbalance more reasonably and uniformly.
 Details are described in our paper:
-> Rethinking Depth Estimation for Multi-View Stereo: A Unified Representation and Focal Loss
+> Rethinking Depth Estimation for Multi-View Stereo: A Unified Representation
 >
 > Rui Peng, Rongjie Wang, Zhenyu Wang, Yawen Lai, Ronggang Wang
 >